CrossRef/logppj/README.md

  - `month-code.csv` - a big table of referrer codes per month.
  - `month-top-10-unfiltered-domains.csv` - as `day-top-10-domains.csv` per month
  - `month-top-10-filtered-domains.csv` - as `day-top-10-domains.csv` per month, excluding filtered domains.

+# 4: Distribtion

+The analysis files are chopped up for use downstream, for example Chronograph.
+This stage doesn't get you anything except chopped up files.
+See `Main.java`.

 # How to use it

  - Make sure Java 1.8 and ant are installed.